StratusFearMe21/jonahbox/README.md

 ### TTS

 Mad Verse City requires a tts endpoint in order to generate the audio for the raps.
 In native mode, this can be done using the [piper](https://github.com/rhasspy/piper) project.
 First set that up, then go [here](https://github.com/rhasspy/piper/blob/master/VOICES.md) and download the voices and their associated config files to the `voices_path` (Note that the expected name for config files is {voice}.onnx.json, and that it's not named that already).
-Voices are chosen at random from `voice_path`, but they will be consistent for each player.
+Voices are chosen at random from the `voices_path`, but they will be consistent for each player.
 You will also need [ffmpeg](https://ffmpeg.org/) installed.

 ### Caching games